ShahidDS/game-time-tracker/README.md

 ## 🚀 Features

-- **Track Play Time**: Use a timer to track time for different games
+- **Track Play Time**: Use a timer to track time for different games.
+  The timer counts the time as seconds and only when 60 seconds pass we count that time as 1 minute and it get stored in "minutesPlayed" in the "PlaySession" table.
 - **Player Statistics**: Diiferent graph and chart shows play statistics based on daily and weekly data
 - **Leaderboard**: Compare stattistics with other players

 ## 🛠 Tech Stack